dracoooooo/dracoooooo/README.md

 # Hi there👋

-📔 I'm an graduate student majoring in Software Engineering at Nanjing University.
+📔 I'm a graduate student majoring in Software Engineering at Nanjing University.

 🌱 I'm currently learning Distributed System and Rust.